 - Letter of interest from applicant.
 No more than two pages.

 - There are to be no more than three letters of recommendation: Two letters from the applicant’s academic institution from higher level professors and the third letter from another institution, outside research lab, or company where the applicant received a research grant.
+Each letter of recommendation should be no more than two pages.

 - Abstract on a topic that the award recipient will present at the Young Professionals Tutorial Luncheon.